peberanek/beanclerk/README.md

 bean-clerk -h
 ```

-## Usage (work in progress)
+## Usage

 ### Configuration

 Beanclerk needs a configuration file.
-By default, it searches for `beanclerk-config.yml` in the current working directory, or a path to the config file may be set by the `-c` (or `--config-file`) option.
+By default, it searches for `beanclerk-config.yml` in the current working directory.
+Or, set a path to the config file via the `-c` (or `--config-file`) option.
 For the latest example of a config file, see [`tests/beanclerk-config.yml`](tests/beanclerk-config.yml).

 ### Running the import